 Of course, I am drawing a comparison.
 I don’t own a major American company and don’t employ many workers.

-Like the president of the U.S during the Auto bailout, I share the same belief.
-Some companies are too critical to the country’s economic well-being to fail on a personal and micro level, me, or me.
-Well, I am too important to wither away and unravel.
+I am also too important to wither away and unravel.
+I am too big to fail.
 I have too many friends to care for and too much to offer the world.
 With this sense of self-importance and self-love, I am more likely to seek help when I am in danger or need something to move my recovery forward.

 The formula I am dispensing needs to signal to all people carrying a mental health diagnosis that proper and speedy healing means identifying your helpers and finding players who have a vested interest in your mental health.

 I have been privileged in my recovery and healing in so many ways.
 Without these resources, I would not be able to conceptualize this idea of too big to fail.

 A big piece of Too Big to fail theory intersects privilege.

 The more privilege you have available in your life, the more likely you will access available support in times of need.
 Of course, knowing when you need help comes before understanding how to access your supports.
 If you arent self-aware enough to know you are sick or need help, why would you even seek additional help?
 You wouldn’t.

 In my life, most of my recovery after first onset psychosis, I have always been blessed with a litany of helpers to guide and oversee my journey through the mental health system.
 When I was first diagnosed with schizophrenia, I had family visiting me regularly in the hospital with their ever-present gaze (watchful nurturing eyes) to ensure there was no mistreatment by staff members.